-Mark IJzerman is active as a sound designer, music composer and educator with a great interest in interactive and procedural sound.
+MARK IJZERMAN is active as a sound artist, music composer/performer and educator with a great interest in interactive and procedural sound.
 Besides being an artist he believes in the importance of educating (young) people to make their own media.
 He has worked as a researcher and educator in the Netherlands, England, and Zambia, teaching electronic music to people of all ages.
-For the last few years he has been dividing his time between creating music or sound for various media, making interactive sound for installations, as well as teaching at some of the leading media art faculties in the Netherlands.
+For the last few years he has been dividing his time between creating music or sound for various media, performing, making interactive sound for installations, organising events for sound art collective Soundlings, writing for sound art blog Everyday Listening, as well as teaching at some of the leading media art faculties in the Netherlands.
 His works carry a strong organic quality that is audible in all of his creations.

 Interactive sound & light installation + cassette tape installation.

 For the indeBOVENkamer cross-disciplinary mini-event I worked together with Rene Mastenbroek (cook) and Marijke Bongers (eco-textile artist) to create an immersive experience with the symbolism of the oyster and it’s defense mechanism as a conceptual starting point.

 For the Studium Generale programme of the Technical University of Eindhoven I did a workshop on active listening.
 Starting from Edgar Varèse’s famous phrase “music is organised sound”, I introduced workshop participants into the realms of recognising sound objects in music and other recordings.
 From here on we discussed how to visualise these, and what they meant in different contexts.

 “Luisterminuut” is an initiative that wants to give all kids in primary schools in the Netherlands access to a great diversity of music and sound.
 During this project, kids ages 4-12 listen actively for one minute a day.
 The sounds differ greatly from day to day; from frogs at daybreak to Chopin to electronic sounds from the 50′s.